Measles

 Measles is preventable with a safe, effective vaccine.
 Most people in the U.S. receive the MMR vaccine as part of their routine childhood vaccinations, and it is never too late to get vaccinated if you aren’t already.
 Two doses of the MMR vaccine are ~97% effective at preventing measles infection.

-If you don’t know your vaccination history or status, you can call your healthcare provider or check the immunization registry of the state where you received your vaccines (here are helpful links for DC, VA and MD).
-The CDC offers additional tips for locating vaccine records.
-If you can’t find your records, you should receive a dose of the MMR vaccine.
+If you are unable to locate your vaccination records, and are uncertain about whether you have received a vaccine to protect against measles, you should receive a dose of the MMR vaccine.
 Even if you may already be immune, there is no harm to you in getting another dose of the MMR vaccine.
 Completion of a two-dose series is recommended for persons who plan to travel internationally.

 Vaccines are available at the Student Health Center, via your healthcare provider, One Medical and most outpatient clinic settings.